BeTR-biogeochemistry-modeling/sbetr/README.md

 # BeTR

-BeTR is a standalone reactive transport libary designed to be integrated ino land surface models such as CLM and ALM.
+BeTR is a standalone reactive transport libary designed to be integrated into land surface models such as CLM and ALM.

 Jinyun Tang, jinyuntang@lbl.gov